7486

 Only purchase monitoring equipment from a team experienced with monitoring Generac generators

 You have a lot of choices when choosing RTUs and central alarm masters.
-One thing you should absolutely ask when building your "short list" of purchase candidates is how much experience your vendor has with your exact specification.
+One thing you should absolutely ask when building your "short list" of purchase candidates is how much experience your vendor has with your exact specifications.

 There are several types of acceptable evidence here.
 First, I have to acknowledge that a generator manufacturer frequently will do a fine job monitoring their own systems.
 For that reason, a Generac monitoring system can probably work quite well for its intended use.